-Leland’s 60th birthday in 1903 found him in Detroit running a machine shop, Leland & Faulconer Manufacturing Co., that supplied the earliest car makers.
-Henry Ford and his partners hired Leland to evaluate their struggling automotive plant with en eye toward dismantling and selling it.
+Leland’s 60th birthday in 1903 found him in Detroit running a machine shop, Leland & Faulconer Manufacturing Co., which supplied the earliest car makers.
+Henry Ford and his partners hired Leland to evaluate their struggling automotive plant with an eye toward dismantling and selling it.

 For the next eight years, Leland ran the company as a division of GM.
 But in 1917, Leland got into an argument with GM president William Durant.
 Durant wanted nothing to do with World War I, while Leland wanted to manufacture engines for the military.

-Leland quit the car company he had founded and formed Liberty Motors, which was a supplier to the military.
+Leland quit the car company he had founded and formed Liberty Motors, which supplied the military.
 After the war, Leland – now well into his 70s – founded the Lincoln Motor Company.
 Lincolns were fast, powered by eight-cylinder engines.